Our chocolate drip cake features an explosion of your favourite retro chocolate bars on top...

 Chocolate explosion drip cake is made with all your favourite chocolate bars and is flooded with chocolate ganache.
-Taming Twins blogger Sarah Barnes’ mouth-watering cake really looks the part for special occasions.
-Piled high with some of our favourite chocolates, including Maltesers, Curly Wurlys, Galaxy bar, Galaxy Ripple, Minstrels and Rolos, this impressive bake uses a popular decoration technique called the ‘drip’.
-The drip is often a ganache or loose icing that is drizzled around the top edge of the cake so it drips down to create the drip effect, also called flooded cake.
-It’s really easy to achieve.
-This stunning cake serves 6-8 people and will take around 1hr and 20 mins to make, bake and decorate this showstopper.
+Taming Twins blogger Sarah Barnes' mouth-watering cake really looks the part for special occasions.
+Piled high with some of our favourite chocolates, including Maltesers, Curly Wurlys, Galaxy bar, Galaxy Ripple, Minstrels and Rolos, this impressive chocolate drip cake uses a popular decoration technique called the 'drip'.
+The drip is often a ganache or loose icing that is drizzled around the top edge of the cake so it drips down to create the drip effect.
+It can also be referred to as a flooded cake.
+You'd be surprised how easy this chocolate drip cake is to achieve!
+This stunning cake serves 6-8 people and will take around 1hr and 20 mins to make, bake and decorate...

 - 2 x basic sponge recipe

 - (so you have 4 layers of cake)

 - For the icing (or you could use 2 x 400g readymade buttercream):

 - 350g unsalted butter